lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/JAMIA_VERSION.md

 ### The Consistency-Accuracy Paradox

-High consistency indicates LLMs reliably apply learned reasoning patterns€”they are systematically biased rather than randomly erring.
+High consistency indicates LLMs reliably apply learned reasoning patterns—they are systematically biased rather than randomly erring.
 This "consistent wrongness" is arguably more concerning than random errors, suggesting fundamental limitations in medical reasoning capabilities [10] rather than simple uncertainty.

 Several mechanisms may explain this paradox: